Why Is My Tomberlin Golf Cart Experiencing Acceleration Issues?

 What Are Kentucky’s Golf Cart Road Rules?

-Golf carts in Kentucky are permitted on public roads with speed limits ≤35 mph if registered, insured, and equipped with safety features like headlights and seat belts.
-Drivers must be 16+ with a valid license.
-Local ordinances may impose additional restrictions.
-Always verify county-specific rules before operating.
+Golf carts in Kentucky can legally operate on public roads with speed limits of 35 mph or less if properly registered, insured, and equipped with essential safety features such as headlights, seat belts, and slow-moving vehicle emblems.
+Drivers must be at least 16 years old with a valid license.
+Local regulations may impose further restrictions, so verifying county-specific rules before use is essential.

 How Does Kentucky Define a Golf Cart?

-Kentucky classifies golf carts as vehicles designed for ≤25 mph, primarily for golf courses.
-To qualify for road use, they must meet state safety standards, including mirrors, brakes, and a VIN.
-Utility vehicles (UTVs) or low-speed vehicles (LSVs) have different regulations.
+Kentucky classifies golf carts as vehicles designed to operate at speeds of 25 mph or less, primarily intended for use on golf courses.
+To drive on public roads, carts must meet state safety standards, including mirrors, brakes, and a Vehicle Identification Number (VIN).
+Other categories, such as utility terrain vehicles (UTVs) or low-speed vehicles (LSVs), follow separate regulations.

 Where Can Golf Carts Legally Operate in Kentucky?